waltertan12/AppAcademy/w1/w1d2/Memory/README.md

 The terminal will prompt you to flip cards over by asking you to type in coordinates in the format `row, col`.

-You have an infinite number of terms to finish the game.
+You have an infinite number of turns to finish the game.